Inflation fears drive Warsaw's hawkish monetary stance | DW | 11.10.2021

 "The key question is whether this is an introduction to further regular hikes, or after this decision there will be a break," Piotr Bielski, director of the economic analysis department of Santander Bank Polska, told news agency Reuters.

-"In our opinion, high CPI readings for November and December will be deciding factors here.
-We expect that at the end of the year, CPI inflation in Poland may approach 6%," ING said in the statement.
+"In our opinion, high CPI [consumer price index] readings for November and December will be deciding factors here.
+We expect that at the end of the year, CPI inflation in Poland may approach 6%," ING said in its statement.

-Analysts at mBank said the rate move was likely the start of a cycle.
-"We are more inclined to think that the entire monetary tightening will be concluded by the end of 2022.
-The scenario of +50 basis points in November, +50 bp in March... is not at all implausible," they said.
+Analysts at Poland's mBank even believe the rate move was likely the start of a cycle.
+"We are more inclined to think that the entire monetary tightening will be concluded by the end of 2022," they said.
+Analysts there could picture a scenario of 50 increased basis points this November, along with another 50 in March of next year.